 If you live in an area that floods or gets storm surges, find an alternative place to live temporarily so you can stay safe.
-If emergency shelters are available, they will be time-limited, so learn about potential transitional (short- and mid-term) housing options and resources.
-For example, learn about how FEMA resources or Small Business Administration programs might be able help.
+If emergency shelters are available, they will be temporary, so learn about transitional housing options and resources.